The Big Duck

 Long Island Duck Farms

 How did the Pekin duck get to Long Island?
-According to legend, in 1870, a Long Island sailor travelled to China and returned with nine of the snowy-white, orange-beaked Pekin ducks.
+According to legend, in 1870, a Long Island sailor traveled to China and returned with nine of the snowy-white, orange-beaked Pekin ducks.
 These ducks thrived on Long Island’s splendid waterways when shelter was provided them for the cold winters.

 As Pekin duck meat was especially succulent, it marketing potential soon became evident to potential soon became evident to Long Islanders.
 Duck farms, sometimes known as duck ranches, sprang up all over Suffolk County, producing 60% of the nation’s ducks by 1969.
 Today that figure has dropped to below 15% due to escalating land values, increased production costs and environmental concerns.